Introduction:

 Fraud and Abuse Laws

-Medicare fraud includes giving and receiving bribes, soliciting, submitting false claims to achieve Federal healthcare payments, making referrals for specific designated health services in full awareness and consciousness.
-Abuse in health care refers to billing for unnecessary medical services and charging overly for all services and supplies, misusing the healthcare codes for personal benefits of the organization.
+Medicare fraud includes giving and receiving bribes, soliciting, submitting false claims to achieve Federal healthcare payments, and making referrals for specific designated health services in full awareness and consciousness.
+Abuse in health care refers to billing for unnecessary medical services and charging overly for all services and supplies, misusing the healthcare codes for the personal benefits of the organization.

-Federal laws covering healthcare fraud and abuse include False Claim Act (FCA) which protects the government from being wrongly charged for false claims by any person who seeks payments for his healthcare services.
+Federal laws covering healthcare fraud and abuse include the False Claim Act (FCA) which protects the government from being wrongly charged for false claims by any person who seeks payments for his healthcare services.
 Violation of FCA will result in fines, imprisonment or both.

 Furthermore, the Anti-Kickback Statute (AKS) declares willfully paying, soliciting or receiving any compensation for rewarding referrals of items refundable by the government.
 Heavy fines and imprisonment are charged with the violation of AKS.
-Other than FCA and AKS, the Stark Law (Physician Self-Referral Law) also prohibits physicians from referring certain appointed health services that are payable by Medicare to an entity or organization of the physician’s personal interest.
+Other than FCA and AKS, the Stark Law (Physician Self-Referral Law) also prohibits physicians from referring certain appointed health services payable by Medicare to an entity or organization of the physician’s personal interest.

-While the mentioned laws and approaches to reduce fraud and abuse in healthcare are successful to some extent, the issue needs to be dealt with a more permanent approach targeting the roots of the problem.
+While the mentioned laws and approaches to reduce fraud and abuse in healthcare are successful to some extent, the issue needs to be dealt with with a more permanent approach targeting the roots of the problem.

 Types of Fraud and Abuse

 The concept of fraud is clear and straightforward.
-Medical care providers often commit fraud when they misuse the nature of their services to increase their level of remuneration or when they bill consumers for services never performed or required by the patients.
+Medical care providers often commit fraud when they misuse the nature of their services to increase their remuneration or when they bill consumers for services never performed or required by the patients.
 The act of billing for unfurnished services is an intentional crime by healthcare professionals.
 It is very common among abusers of the healthcare system.
 Consumers often have little or no knowledge about the medical terms used for different procedures; hence, they are looted by hospitals and charged for unredeemed services.

 Patients often purchase prescription analgesics since they are covered by healthcare insurance and inflate the medical costs abusively when they are aware of cheaper and just as effective options.
 Other healthcare consumers transfer assets or limit their working hours to maintain Medicaid benefits.
 These consumers are also a part of the abusive system (Mashaw, 1994).

 There has also been an increase in medical identity theft.
-People misuse medical profiles of other individuals to obtain medical goods and services or funds.
+People misuse the medical profiles of other individuals to obtain medical goods and services or funds.
 About 21% of the US population has experienced the theft of their medical identity.

 Medicare Payment System

-On 7th Feb 2018, a New York doctor was sentenced to thirteen years of imprisonment for committing frauds of millions of dollars with Medicare (New York Doctor Sentenced to 13 Years in Prison for Multi-Million Dollar Health Care Fraud n.d.).
+On 7th Feb 2018, a New York doctor was sentenced to thirteen years of imprisonment for committing fraud of millions of dollars with Medicare (New York Doctor Sentenced to 13 Years in Prison for Multi-Million Dollar Health Care Fraud n.d.).
 He is reported to have stolen over $7.2 million through fraudulent claims for medical procedures he had never performed.
-He pleaded guilty after 11-day trial (Omayra Pereira-Estrada Arrested for Health Care Fraud and Aggravated Identity Theft n.d.).
+He pleaded guilty after an 11-day trial (Omayra Pereira-Estrada Arrested for Health Care Fraud and Aggravated Identity Theft n.d.).

-Similarly, Floyd Benko was sentenced for 15 months for incorrectly diagnosing 124 cancer patients and producing false tests for his financial gain (Former Hershey Medical Center Research Technologist Sentenced For Making False Statements About Cancer Tests n.d.).
+Similarly, Floyd Benko was sentenced to 15 months for incorrectly diagnosing 124 cancer patients and producing false tests for his financial gain (Former Hershey Medical Center Research Technologist Sentenced For Making False Statements About Cancer Tests n.d.).

 Avoiding Fraud and Abuse

-Most physician relationships with other parties such as patients, third-party payers, and vendors have a conflict of interest which influences the medical care provided and hence creates crimes of fraudulent claims and abuse of healthcare services.
+Most physician relationships with other parties such as patients, third-party payers, and vendors have a conflict of interest, which influences the medical care provided and hence creates crimes of fraudulent claims and abuse of healthcare services.

 Conclusion

-The healthcare industry is now a market for people with greedy and financial incentives.
+The healthcare industry is now a market for people with greedy financial incentives.
 They seek pleasure and profits in the pain of others.
-The profession of a doctor is a respected and honored position in our society; however, the misuse of such status by some individuals has corrupted the whole industry.
+The profession of a doctor is a respected and honoured position in our society; however, the misuse of such status by some individuals has corrupted the whole industry.
 Today’s commercialization and unlimited wants have led to major crimes that affect thousands.

 References